PuddletownDesign/Linux-Setups/01-local-development-server.md

 Create a folder on the Host computer that you would like to share, for example `~/Documents/Dev/Sites` to `/var/www` on debian.

-Boot the Guest operating system in VirtualBox.
+1. Boot the Guest operating system in VirtualBox.

-Then in the vm manager Select Settings -> Shared Folders...
+2. Then in the vm manager Select Settings -> Shared Folders...

-Choose the 'Add' button.
+3. Choose the 'Add' button.
-Select `~/Documents/Dev/Sites`

-Optionally select the 'Make permanent' and "auto mount" option
+    Select `~/Documents/Dev/Sites` Optionally select the 'Make permanent' and "auto mount" option

 With a shared folder named share, as above, the folder can be mounted as the directory ~/host with the command

-first let's trash the default nginx folder and remake it
+first let's trash the default nginx folder and remake it...

 ```bash
 sudo rm -rf /var/www